MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-04.md

 ## Overview

-The fourth and fifth milestones are firmly focused on using JavaScript to get content on the page and to deal with all the different events that can happen when users interact with your pages.
+The fourth and fifth milestones are firmly focused on using JavaScript to get content on the page and to deal with all the different events that can happen when users interact with your Views.

 Because of the large number of events you need to deal with, visual design is going to take a back seat in the marking of this and the following milestones.
 That being said, I will be taking a look at your pages periodically and providing you with feedback that I suggest you act on before the final milestone!